Eric Grimson: Academia

 After completing his PhD, Grimson worked as a research scientist at the MIT Artificial Intelligence Laboratory (now CSAIL) before joining the university's faculty in 1984.
 He eventually rose to Bernard Gordon Chair of Medical Engineering and holds a joint appointment as a Radiology Lecturer at Harvard Medical School and Brigham and Women's Hospital.
 After serving as Education Officer and Associate Department Head, he was appointed Head of the Department of Electrical Engineering and Computer Science (EECS) and served from 2005 to 2011.
 In February 2011, he was appointed Chancellor of MIT, succeeding Phillip Clay, and took up his post the following month and served until 2014 when he was replaced by Cynthia Barnhart.

 Grimson has "long prized teaching" and has taught introductory computer science courses for 25 years, in addition to advising doctoral students and teaching advanced classes.
 He also teaches two introductory computer science courses on edX.

-In his current position as Chancellor for Academic Advancement, Grimson reports directly to MIT President L. Rafael Reif.
+In his current position as Chancellor for Academic Advancement, Grimson reports directly to MIT President Sally Kornbluth.
 His role is to gather faculty and student input on MIT's fundraising priorities and to communicate these priorities to donors and alumni.